๐ŸงฌAP Biology

 Telomere Replication

-• Telomeres are repetitive sequences (TTAGGG in humans) that cap chromosome ends and don't code for proteins
+• Telomeres are repetitive, non-coding sequences (TTAGGGTTAGGG repeated thousands of times in humans) that cap chromosome ends

-Compare: Telomerase vs. DNA Polymerase—both synthesize DNA, but telomerase carries its own RNA template and adds repetitive sequences, while DNA polymerase reads the existing template strand.
-Telomerase activity (or lack thereof) connects to cellular aging and cancer biology.
+Compare: Telomerase vs. DNA Polymerase: both synthesize DNA, but telomerase carries its own RNA template and adds repetitive sequences to chromosome ends, while DNA polymerase reads the existing template strand.
+Telomerase activity (or its absence) connects directly to cellular aging and cancer biology.

 Quick Reference Table